If you are involved in higher education workforce recruitment, development, advancement, and retention, you know DEI is an important topic.

 1. Listen – Especially to your students.
-The American Council on Education (ACE) recently released early findings from a study titled, “Racial Climate on Campus: A Survey of College Presidents,” which found that 53 percent of presidents at four-year institutions and 87 percent at two-year institutions say students have organized around concerns about racial diversity.
+The American Council on Education (ACE) released findings from a study titled, “Racial Climate on Campus: A Survey of College Presidents,” which found that 53 percent of presidents at four-year institutions and 87 percent at two-year institutions say students have organized around concerns about racial diversity.
 These findings prove that student-led efforts to abolish racism and increase diversity on campus are likely to confront American colleges and universities for the foreseeable future.
 Many insights can be gained from listening to students from traditionally underrepresented groups.
 They are often at the forefront of equality matters and leaders in ideas for change.
+More recent resources include: “Race and Ethnicity in Higher Education” from ACE and “Advancing Diversity, Equity, and Inclusion” from AAC&U.

 2. Participate – Make an individual and institutional commitment to becoming more knowledgeable about DEI practices.
 Seek out learning opportunities such as the National Conference on Race and Ethnicity in Higher Education and the White Privilege Conference to name a few.
 All HERC members can participate in complimentary regional HERC conferences and on-demand and live webinars — many with a focus on DEI.
 Have you experienced great training?
 Email your colleagues, post on LinkedIn, and/or tweet it out so others can benefit too.